ydirson/gl-streaming/INTERNALS.md

 unusable, and usually makes their usage break the in-window rendering).

-`eglSwapBuffers()` is hacked to act on that single surface, using custom GLSC_FLIP, which brings and sends back a "frame number", incremented with each call. (why so ?!)

 ### EGL contexts

 Currently a single EGL context is used, as returned from